CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode.md

 bridge](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode)
 that you can configure on the switch.

-{{%/notice%}}
+{{%/notice%}}Mode Bridge</span>

-The following example shows how to create a simple traditional mode bridge configuration on the switch, including adding the switch ports that are members of the bridge.
-You can choose to add one or more of the following elements to the configuration:
+The following examples shows how to create a simple traditional mode bridge configuration on the switch, including adding the switch ports that are members of the bridge.
+You can choose to add one or more of the following elements to the configuration.
+The example also shows some optional
+elements:

   - You can add an IP address to provide IP access to the bridge interface.